Listening to the Highest Degree

 With all the potential obstacles, your focus on listening in remote or hybrid settings becomes indispensable.

 According to the Oxford Learner’s Dictionary, the word “remotely” can have two meanings:

 The ability to listen to colleagues, direct reports and customers, and do it well, gives you a critical competitive advantage.
 While listening from a distance may be unavoidable, you can increase your listening skills so that you are engaged with your speaker, near or far, to the highest degree, no matter how remote.

 Bell Leadership Institute is committed to building great leaders because we deeply believe they are the solution to the world’s problems.
 Our programs are based on over 50 years of research, and our methodologies incorporate best practices on how adults learn and retain knowledge.

-If you would like to build your listening skills and learn even more about how to most effectively communicate with others, register for our Advanced Communication program on March 22-24 or October 25-27 in Chapel Hill, NC.
+If you would like to build your listening skills and learn even more about how to most effectively communicate with others, register for our Advanced Communication program.
 The Advanced Communication seminar provides significant insights into human nature and behavior to inform strategies for building mastery-level communication skills for leadership and organizational success.
 This program also includes the Bell Advanced Communication Survey, a confidential 360-degree assessment that will identify your most and least effective communication skills and specific action steps to take for improvement.